-There was a coal mine in a small town that completely collapsed.
+There was a disaster in a small town where a coal mine collapsed completely.

-A few days later, one of the engineers who miraculously survived the disaster went into the local watering hole for a beer.
+A few days later, one of the engineers who miraculously survived the coal mine disaster went into the local watering hole for a beer.

 The bar was empty, except for one lonely soul at the other end of the bar.